Exatech Optetrak Knee Lawyers No Longer Reviewing Additional Claims

 - Tibial Loosening

 - Revision Surgery

-All cases are reviewed under a contingency fee agreement, which means there are never any out-of-pocket expenses and no costs associated with hiring an attorney, and we receive no fees or expenses unless a settlement or recovery is obtained.
-To review whether you or a loved one may have a case, request a free consultation and claim evaluation.
+All cases were reviewed under a contingency fee agreement, which means there are never any out-of-pocket expenses and no costs associated with hiring an attorney, and we received no fees or expenses unless a settlement or recovery is obtained.
+New claims are no longer being accepted or reviewed.

 Exactech Optetrak Knee Problems

 The Exactech Optetrak Total Knee Replacement System was first approved by the FDA in 1994, through the agency’s controversial 510(k) fast-track approval system, which means that it only had to be substantially equivalent to existing implants, and did not have to go through rigorous testing or clinical trials to prove its safety or effectiveness.

 Following numerous reports of adverse events to the FDA involving tibial loosening, pain, loss of mobility, swelling, and the need for revision surgery, it has became apparent there may be serious problems with the Exactech Optetrak design.

 The rate of Exactech Optetrak knee failures may be higher than are typically expected with a knee replacement system, and it is likely that many complications are never reported to the FDA.